pcubillos/bibmanager/docs/api.rst

 .. py:function:: update(update_keys=True, base=None)
 .. code-block:: pycon

-    Do an ADS querry by bibcode for all entries that have an ADS bibcode.
+    Do an ADS query by bibcode for all entries that have an ADS bibcode.
     Replacing old entries with the new ones.
 The main use of this function is to update arxiv version of articles.